manifestonosuke/Salt/README.md

 data: data => to your partition (like home or what ever)
 datadev: /dev/sda4 => to your partitionfor thie extra fs

-To use the salt tree :
+To use the salt tree, choose a base dir for installing the salt tree.
-copy Salt dir to /opt
+Copy Salt dir to this dir (like /opt) and cp etc/minion.opt.conf as minion (you may change the path by changing path in this file)
+Then run :
-salt-call --local -c /opt/Salt/etc/   state.show_highstate to verify. or just copy the /opt/Salt/etc/minion in /etc/salt/minion.d/minion Of course salt-minion needs to be installed.
+salt-call --local -c /opt/Salt/etc/   state.show_highstate to verify (no execution just show).
+Of course salt-minion needs to be installed.
-If everything is fine then run :
+To run :
-`salt-call  state.highstate`
+salt-call --local -c /opt/Salt/etc/   state.highstate

 # Supported distro
 This salt stack aim to support :